TheAzurites/AzureSkies/README.md

 - Determined services and controller logic to create models, DTO's, and send messages back to user

 ### Day Four:
-- Finally establish proper custome HTTP endpoints for Azure Evengrid and Webhook to recieve Text message data from users
+- Finally establish proper custom HTTP endpoints for Azure Evengrid and Webhook to receive Text message data from users
 - Used ngrok and insomnia to test and debug webhook validation and handshake
-- Succesfully validated Webhook handshake, and started making proper use of EventGrid responses
+- Successfully validated Webhook handshake, and started making proper use of EventGrid responses
 - SMS inbound messages can now be parsed and used to query AviationStack and respond to user with flight status notifications
-- Database Logic was establish to filter through and ping for updates only for flights with in Azure Skies database
+- Database Logic was established to filter through and ping for updates only for flights with in Azure Skies database
 - Reached MVP, Azure Skies deployed and working

 ## Room for Improvement

-Automated time until flight arrival messages
+- Automated time until flight arrival messages

 ## Acknowledgements
 John Cokos